EE Mobile Network Review

 5 star

-EE claims to offer over 99% population coverage with 4G and over 98% with 3G, though these figures are largely in line with the UK’s other networks too.
-Its 4G network also reaches more than 90% of the UK’s geography, and while that too is broadly in line with rivals, tests suggest EE might have a slight coverage lead.
+EE claims to offer over 99% population coverage with 4G, though this figure is largely in line with the UK’s other networks too.
+Its 4G network also reaches more than 86% of the UK’s geography, and while that too is broadly in line with rivals, tests suggest EE might have a slight coverage lead.

-Where its lead could be more significant is in 5G, which no UK network yet offers comprehensively, but which EE offers in at least 200 towns and cities at last count, and in terms of population coverage it’s believed to be in either first or second place (competing with Three).
+Where its lead could be more significant is in 5G, which no UK network yet offers comprehensively, but which EE offers in over 1,000 locations accounting for at least 73% of the UK’s population at last count, and in terms of population coverage it’s believed to be in either first or second place (competing with Three).

 Getting a concrete picture of coverage is tricky, but when it comes to speeds, all sorts of independent tests have been carried out.

-Based on these, it seems EE might offer the highest peak 5G speeds of any UK network, but its average and median 5G speeds look to come second to Three’s.
+Based on these, it seems EE might offer the second best 5G speeds of any UK network, beaten only by Three.

 5G Coverage Checker